Quanmuito/smindler-assignment/README.md

 ```bash
     docker compose exec smindler_app php artisan migrate --seed
 ```
-- You should see some message like this in the terminal.
+- You should see some message sminilar to this in the terminal.
 ```
    INFO  Preparing database.